-Pesto can be made with a host of ingredients, but most will contain basil and olive oil at the very least.
+Pesto can be made with a bunch of different ingredients, but most will contain basil, a nut or seed and olive oil at the very least.
 For this recipe we’ll be using a few key ingredients to make a creamy, flavorful and a nut free pesto!
 You’ll need:

 Hemp hearts – to add texture and creaminess to the recipe since we won’t be using any nuts.
 Most pesto recipes call for pine nuts, which can be expensive so we love having an alternative that is still very nutritious.

 Lemon – for a little bit of tang and extra flavor.
 You’ll need about 2 lemons.